|Nutrition Facts (per serving)|

 - 2 red onions (sliced thinly into slivers)

 - 1/2 hot yellow pepper (or to taste, minced)

 - 2 red peppers (sliced into thin strips)

 - 2 plum tomatoes (sliced into thin strips)

 - 4 cups vegetable oil (or amount needed for frying)

-- Using the same pan, add the onions and the minced chile pepper and cook 5 to 6 minutes or until the onions are soft and fragrant.
+Using the same pan, add the onions and the minced hot pepper and cook 5 to 6 minutes or until the onions are soft and fragrant.
 Add a little more vegetable oil if needed.

-- Just before serving, add the French fries to the stir-fry.
-Serve with rice.
+Just before serving, add the French fries to the stir-fry.